Ceasar/Encyclopedia/src/adler_1966.rst

 The cause of these errors is probably complex.

-- Partly, they may be due to the false supposition that teaching and research are activities, whereas reading being taught are merely passive.
+- Partly, they may be due to the false supposition that teaching and research are active_, whereas reading being taught are merely passive_.

-- Partly, they may be due to an exaggeration of the scientific method, which stresses investigation or research as if it were the only occasion for thought.
+- Partly, they may be due to an exaggeration of the scientific method, which stresses discovery_ as if it were the only occasion for thought.

-The effect of these errors on American education is only too obvious:

-- Much more time is spent on training students how to discover things for themselves than in training them how to learn from others.

-(A balanced education must place a just emphasis on both types of learning and on the arts they require.
-There is no particular virtue in wasting time to find out for yourself what has already been discovered.
-One should save one's skill in research for what has not yet been been discovered, and exercise one's skill in being taught for learning what others already know and therefore can teach.
-Each generation of men should not have to learn everything for themselves, as nothing had ever learned before.)

-    We may continue to gain some knowledge by speaking to nature, for it will always answer, but there is no point in our ancestors speaking to us unless we know how to listen.

 We neither agree nor disagree with nature, as we often do the case of books.
 The critical faculty need to employed only in the latter case.